PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 # [Документация на русском](README-RU.md)
 # CBS--PrioritizedPlanning--MP
 This project contains implementations of different algorithms designed for the multiagent pathfinding problem.
-Namely, following algorithms with some of their modifications are implemented: [Conflict based search](https://www.aaai.org/ocs/index.php/AAAI/AAAI12/paper/viewFile/5062/5239), [Enhanced conflict based search](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875), [Prioritized planning](https://arxiv.org/pdf/1409.2399.pdf).
+Namely, following algorithms with some of their modifications are implemented: [Conflict based search](https://www.aaai.org/ocs/index.php/AAAI/AAAI12/paper/viewFile/5062/5239), [Enhanced conflict based search](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875).
 In all algorithms the motion primitives model of agents movements is used.

 ## Build and run